 Britta Jorgensen is a radio producer and postgrad researcher completing a practice-research PhD on independent podcast producers in Australia.
 She began producing and presenting community radio at 2SER in Sydney, and has since produced radio/podcasts for The Wire, ABC Radio Hobart, Edge Radio, the CBAA’s National Features and Documentary Series, the Emerging Writers Festival and ABC RN’s Earshot.
 She’s recently been mentoring emerging producers at Melbourne University and PBS.

-Evana Ho is the creator and one person team behind the independent podcast Love, Canberra, which involves intimate conversations about love, sex and relationships.
-She is the coordinator of the Canberra Podcasting group, and works at a university in communications.
+Evana Ho has been a supervising producer with All the Best since 2018.
+She is the creator and producer of the podcast Love, Canberra, which focuses on intimate conversations about love, sex and relationships.
+She runs the Canberra Podcasting group and the Broken Hearts Club.

 Sarah Mashman is an audio and content producer with ABC RN in Sydney.
 She’s currently producing season two of Cosmic Vertigo and Sum of All Parts.
 Sarah spent seven years working for the ABC in Tasmania while producing features for Earshot and History Listen.
 She is passionate about story telling, creative audio and sound design.

 Eugenia is a Melbourne-based producer and has been part of the editorial team since 2019.
 She received the 2018 ‘So You Think You Can Pod’ prize from the Wheeler Centre, and has co-hosted a weekly show at 3CR.
 She first fell in love with audio storytelling during interminable late-night drafting sessions at architecture school, and is still fascinated by stories of people’s relationships with place.
 She first started making audio with the help of the brilliant mentors at All the Best!